blytkerchan/blytkerchan.github.io/_posts/2014-10-22-improving-the-brainf-interpreter.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2014-10-22 01:38:53+00:00
 layout: post
-title: Improving the BrainF interpreter
-wordpress_id: 3338
-categories:
-  - Software Development
-  - VHDL
 tags:
 - brainf---
 - VHDL
+title: Improving the BrainF interpreter
+wordpress_id: 3338
 ---

 As I wrote in a [previous post](/blog/2014/10/writing-a-brainf-interpreter-in-vhdl/), I wrote a BrainF interpreter in VHDL over a week-end.
 I decided to improve it a bit.